Print & Share This Recipe!

 2

-Heat one tablespoon of olive oil over high heat in a large skillet.
-Place the fish in the skillet and cook for 2 minutes.
-Add 1 oz of butter and baste the fish with the melting butter several times.
-Continue cooking for another five minutes, then remove the fish and set aside
+Heat 1 tablespoon of olive oil in a large skillet over high heat.
+Add the fish and sear for 2 minutes.
+Add 1 oz of butter and baste the fish with the melting butter.
+Continue cooking for another 5 minutes, then remove the fish from the skillet and set it aside.

 3